aardk/jupyter-casa/README.md

 self-documenting and fully repeatable.
 It also allows users to very easily make changes to their pipeline and then rerun the pipeline steps affected.

-As part of the Obelics work-package of the EU funded [Asterics](https://www.asterics2020.eu/) project we have created a Jupyter kernel for CASA, a widely-used software package for processing astronomical data.
+As part of the the EU funded [ESCAPE](https://projectescape.eu/) project we have created a Jupyter kernel for CASA, a widely-used software package for processing astronomical data.
 The kernel allows all CASA tasks to be run from inside a Jupyter notebook, albeit non-interactively.
 Tasks which normally spawn a GUI window are wrapped so that their output is saved to an image instead, which is then displayed inside the notebook.